-Parenteral vaccination of captive wildlife is not recommended because the efficacy of rabies vaccines in such animals has not been established and no vaccine is licensed for wildlife.
-For this reason, and because virus shedding periods are unknown, wild or exotic carnivores and bats should not be kept as pets.
-Hybrids (offspring of wild species bred with domestic dogs or cats) are considered wildlife.
-Zoos and research institutions may establish vaccination programs which attempt to protect valuable animals, but not in lieu of appropriate public health activities that protect humans.
-When they become available, the use of licensed oral vaccines for the mass immunization of wildlife may be considered in selected situations with state government approval.
+and wild or exotic carnivores should not be kept as pets.
+Zoos or research institutions may establish vaccination programs that attempt to protect valuable animals, but these programs should not be in lieu of appropriate public health activities that protect humans.
+The use of licensed oral vaccines for the mass immunization of wildlife should be considered in selected situations, with the approval of the state agency responsible for animal rabies control.